statechannels/go-nitro/.adr/0011-persistent-storage.md

 - BuntDB is ACID compliant and uses locking for reader/writers.
 We don't have to worry about creating malformed data and have some basic guarantees about the state of the data.
 - BuntDB is file-based and lightweight.
 No additional services need to be installed or configured.

-Since we have a [well-defined interface](../client/engine/store/store.go) the selection of BuntDB is not a permanent decision.
+The selection of BuntDB is not a permanent decision.
 Once we establish some basic store benchmarks we can look at implementing a store using other kinds of storage/DBs (like SQL) to address performance.

 ### Sync Policy